gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-05-testing-our-model.markdown

 {% endhighlight %}

 So we've used inheritance to override connection and set it to false, then we've done all our testing based on that.
-This prevents Lithium's Model class from scurrying around trying to find a database connection.
+This prevents Li3's Model class from scurrying around trying to find a database connection.
 This is a bit icky to do it this way but it does work.
 Generally, I prefer to test real things as they are where possible - so like I say we'll look at better testing strategies later.

 OK so the actual test is quite simple really. `Employees::hasField` simply returns the field if it has it (I know, I expected it to be a boolean as well!
 It returns false if the field doesn't exist on the model).